-And it got even better: there were hot pools right across the road.
+Later in the evening it got even better: we found some hot pools right across the road.

-You can see more photos on the website of the Glacier Hot Pools.
+To read more about the place, check out the website of the Glacier Hot Pools.

-Franz Josef and Fox Glaciers are on the isolated West Coast of New Zealand’s South Island, in the real countryside.
+The Franz Josef and Fox Glaciers are located on the isolated West Coast of New Zealand’s South Island, far away in the deep countryside.

-I have made a separate West Coast post that shows you the driving itinerary down along West Coast, from Punakaiki to Haast.
+Our separate West Coast post shows you more of this wild region and the driving itinerary from Punakaiki to Haast:

 More on New Zealand Travel

-This was post number 3 on our New Zealand South Island round trip.
-You will find all other posts on my New Zealand category page:
+This was post number 3 on our New Zealand road trip.
+You will find the other sections of the trip on the road trip page:

 Campervanning on the New Zealand South Island